ros-industrial/industrial_training/gh_pages/_source/session8/Motion-Planning-with-Tesseract.rst

 Adding TrajOpt
 ^^^^^^^^^^^^^^

 First we're going to go back to the yaml file where we'll add a TrajOpt task to the Cartesian, freespace and transition pipeline.
-The task should be called ``TrajOptMotionPlannerTask`` and of class ``TrajOptMotionPlannerTaskFactory`` (with ``format_result_as_input: false``) In the Cartesian pipeline this should go right after ``MinLengthTask`` and for the freespace and transition pipelines immediately following ``OMPLMotionPlannerTask``.
+The task should be called ``TrajOptMotionPlannerTask`` and of class ``TrajOptMotionPlannerTaskFactory`` (with ``format_result_as_input: false``).
+In the Cartesian pipeline this should replace the ``DescartesMotionPlannerTask`` and for the freespace and transition pipelines immediately following ``OMPLMotionPlannerTask``.

 .. raw:: html